Saturday, October 26, 2019

 "You startled me."
 Zoic said in what he could remember of the speech they spoke on Arca.

 "It's been a long time since we've had any ships grace the platforms of an Arcan space portal."
-The keeper said in a calm tone of voice.
+The keeper said in a serene tone of voice.
 Zoic asked him his name and learned that is was Khom.
 An ancient name in the Arcan language meaning sentry.
 A watcher.
 Someone who was familiar with the ways and traditions of Zoic's home planet that shared the same beliefs and values.

 "Tell me, Khom, how long has this place been dark?
 When was the last time a ship visited here?"
 Zoic wondered.

 "Nigh on to about three solar cycles of the closest sun.
 Not much more than that.
 We called for back up when the invasion here was in full force.
-A few ships took some of the people to the planets on the outer orbits beyond the Triad Worlds" Khom told Zoic.
+A few ships took some of the people to the planets on the outer orbital plane, beyond the Triad Worlds" Khom told Zoic.

 "Were they from Cova?"
 Zoic asked.

 "One was, but it would be out at Arcan 748 still.
 It never returned even when more were waiting to escape."
 Khom explained.
 "After there was no return of the ships, the darkness of Dokk began to dissipate.
-We could fight the remaining attacks but there is few of us now."
+We could fight the remaining attacks but there's few of us now."

 "Was it a large ship?
 The one from Cova?"
 Zoic seemed almost distraught as he asked.